Nissan Kicks: Kicks e-Power

 On 15 May 2020, the Kicks e-Power was released in Thailand.
-It features an updated look with reworked front fascia and tail lights.
-The Kicks e-Power combines a HR12DE 1.2-litre 3-cylinder petrol engine and an EM57 electric motor that drives the front wheels, making it a series hybrid with no plug-in capability.
-The Kicks e-Power was also revealed in Japan on 24 June 2020 and released on 30 June 2020, as well as in Singapore on 9 July 2020, Indonesia on 2 September 2020, the Philippines on 12 August 2022, and Vietnam on 2 November 2022.
-Its launch for the Mexican market was announced on 10 September 2021, celebrating Nissan's 60th anniversary in the Mexican market.
+Only produced in Thailand, the variant features an updated look with reworked front fascia and tail lights.
+The Kicks e-Power combines a HR12DE 1.2-litre 3-cylinder petrol engine and an EM57 electric motor that drives the front wheels, making it a series hybrid vehicle with no plug-in capability.
+The Kicks e-Power was also revealed in Japan on 24 June 2020 and released on 30 June 2020, as well as in Singapore on 9 July 2020, Indonesia on 2 September 2020, the Philippines on 12 August 2022, Vietnam on 2 November 2022, and Malaysia on 4 December 2024.
+Its launch for the Mexican market was announced on 10 September 2021, to celebrate Nissan's 60th anniversary in the Mexican market.

+Since June 2022, all-wheel drive is available by the addition of a MM48 motor as an option for the Japanese market.

 2021 facelift

 An updated version of the standard Kicks was revealed in December 2020.
 The front fascia was made identical to the Kicks e-Power that was launched earlier, with a larger grille and LED headlights.
 The rear fascia received minor updates, mostly to the bumper.
-Inside, the 2021 Kicks received upgrades including a center armrest, larger touchscreen, and an electronic parking brake.
+Inside, the 2021 Kicks received upgrades including a centre armrest, larger touchscreen, and an electronic parking brake.
 Apple CarPlay and Android Auto smartphone integration is standard.
 Trim levels and powertrain are unchanged.
 The suspension for the 2021 Kicks, which features an independent front strut with rear twin-tube shock absorbers, is also identical to the previous 2020 model.
-The updated Kicks went on sale in North America in February 2021.
+The updated Kicks went on sale in North America in February 2021 and in the Middle East in July 2021.

 Engines

 The Kicks is equipped with Nissan's HR16DE 1.6 L four-cylinder petrol engine shared with the Versa.
-This motor generates 125 hp and 155 Nm of torque.
+This engine generates 125 hp and 155 Nm of torque.
 Nissan rates this engine to receive an EPA fuel economy rating of 31 mpgus city and 36 mpgus highway.
 The Chinese and Taiwanese version uses Nissan's HR15DE 1.5 L four-cylinder petrol engine.

 The e-Power version uses the HR12DE 1.2 L three-cylinder petrol engine rated at 78 hp at 5,400 rpm and 103 Nm of torque at 4,400 rpm as a generator for the 1.57 kWh battery located under the front seats.
 The car itself is powered by an EM57 electric motor with 127 hp and 260 Nm of torque.